UAAP Season 85: Cheerdance

-The UAAP Season 85 cheerdance competition will be held on December 10, 2022, at 4 p.m., at the SM Mall of Asia Arena in Pasay.
+The UAAP Season 85 cheerdance competition was held on December 10, 2022, at 4 p.m., at the SM Mall of Asia Arena in Pasay.
 Cheerdance competition is an exhibition event.
 Points for the overall championship are not awarded to the participating schools.

 This Season 85 brings back the maximum 25 performers on the floor and execute a six-minute routine.

 Team standings

 General championship summary

 The general champion is determined by a point system.
 The system gives 15 points to the champion team of a UAAP event, 12 to the runner-up, and 10 to the third placer.
 The following points: 8, 6, 4, 2 and 1 are given to the rest of the participating teams according to their order of finish.